pfsense/docs/source/general/comparison-to-commercial-alternatives.rst

 page serves to debunk the common myths when comparing to commercial alternatives.

-“Hardware” firewalls are better myth
+"Hardware" firewalls are better myth
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Commercial firewall companies' marketing departments have done a fine
-job engraining the myth of “hardware firewalls” into some people's
+job engraining the myth of "hardware firewalls" into some people's
 minds.
-The reality is there is no such thing as a “hardware firewall.”
+The reality is there is no such thing as a "hardware firewall."
 All firewalls are hardware that runs software.
 Most commercial firewalls
 are based on BSD (same as pfSense) or Linux.
 Numerous commercial
 firewalls run many of the same underlying software programs that pfSense